levalup/libuvcxx/README.md

 See [lifecycle.md](docs/lifecycle.md) for more details.

-**Be careful** not to capture the handle itself by value in the lambda of the callback function, unless you are very clear about the lifecycle of the handle.
+Remember, it is always a good practice to explicitly call `close` at any time, unless you are very clear about the lifecycle of the handle.

 ## 2. Compatibility